 For more details about truststores and keystores, see Cryptography.

 A proxy server can be configured for each HTTP client.
 Optionally, user credentials can be configured for proxy authentication.

-Metrics are defined based on the class of response status codes (successful, client error and server error) and include labels for the HTTP client and target host.
+Request metrics are defined based on the class of response status codes (successful, client error and server error) and include labels for the HTTP client and target host.

 For details on the available metrics refer to Monitoring.

 Note that request metrics are captured from the perspective of HTTP client consumers, which may not match the requests actually sent to the target host.

 For example, if a request is retried, metrics account for a single request.